kylemarkjensen/portfolio-website/_pages/cv.md

     // 2.
 Set up the observer configuration rules const observerOptions = {
       root: null,
-      rootMargin: '-10% 0px -70% 0px', // Triggers when the section reaches the upper portion of screen
+      rootMargin: '0px 0px -60% 0px', // Triggers the instant any edge of the h2 enters that 40% top zone
-      threshold: 0
+      threshold: [0, 0.1]
     };

     // 3.
 Track active elements